Huanghai Plutus: First generation

 The double-cab first generation Huanghai Plutus is available in 4X4 and 4X2 models, and is powered by an Isuzu-derived 4JB1T 2,771 cc diesel turbo engine that makes 100 hp and 230 Nm of torque at 2,200 rpm.

 No automatic transmission was available for the Huanghai Plutus and the sole transmission option is a five-speed manual.

 A variant called the Huanghai Steed (Aojun, 傲骏) is also available featuring a restyled front fascia.

 Markets

 Malaysia

-The standard Huanghai Plutus model in Malaysia includes ABS, EBD, driver’s airbag, MP3/CD player, fog lamps, power windows, electric wing mirrors and reverse sensor.
-The first generation Plutus is priced at RM61,923.60 for the 4X2 and RM70,923.60 for the 4X4 model.
-The warranty is at just two years or 60,000 km.
+The standard Huanghai Plutus model in Malaysia includes ABS, EBD, a driver's airbag, an MP3/CD player, fog lamps, power windows, electric wing mirrors, and a reverse sensor.
+The first-generation Plutus is priced at RM61,923.60 for the 4X2 model and RM70,923.60 for the 4X4 model.
+The warranty is limited to two years or 60,000 km.

 Vietnam

 The PMC Premio Max is the Huanghai Plutus Classic sold in Vietnam with different badging.
 The truck was assembled in Vietnam by Mekong Auto, a joint venture between the Unification Church and North Korea.